Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Statistics of studied benchmarks

 \textbf{\textit{Data Quality Assurance.}} Ensuring data quality for the benchmark is essential.
-However, our statistics (Figure~\ref{fig:quality}) show disappointing results. \textbf{\textit{67.9\% of benchmarks do NOT take any measures for data quality assurance}}.
-Among those benchmarks that do incorporate data quality measures, the majority rely on manual checks, which accounts for 22.6\%.
-Other countermeasurements, such as code execution, constitute only 2.2\%, while verification using LLMs accounts for 1.5\%.
-Additional methods, such as using download counts as a basis, are also employed.
+However, our statistics (Figure~\ref{fig:quality}) show disappointing results. \textbf{\textit{46.0\% of benchmarks do not take any measures for data quality assurance}}.
+Among those benchmarks that do incorporate data quality measures, the majority rely on manual checks, which account for 45.8\%.
+Other countermeasurements, such as code execution, constitute only 1.2\%.
+Additional methods, such as using download counts as a basis, are also employed (6.4\%) .

+Examining the trends by year (Figure~\ref{fig:quality-year-trends}), \textbf{one positive development is the increasing prevalence of manual quality checks}.
+The number of benchmarks with manual check guarantees doubled from 84 in 2024 to 193 in 2025, indicating that a growing share of code benchmarks now undergo partial or full human verification.

 Additionally, we dived into the 30 representative benchmarks (Listed in Appendix~\ref{app:list-focus}) and identified an example where the code cannot be executed successfully.
 As shown in Figure~\ref{fig:example14}, the function \texttt{swap()} in line 7 has not been defined, so the execution of the code would fail if the code has been executed.
 This highlights a significant gap in ensuring the reliability and validity of benchmark data, underscoring the need for more rigorous and automated data quality assurance practices.